History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Apr 5 – Arrests and media hunt in connection with the “pudding attack” which the Kommune I had planned against US Vice President Hubert Humphrey’s visit to West Berlin.

-Apr 15 - Under Martin Luther King's leadership, more than 350,000 people demonstrate against the Vietnam war in the "March on New York".
-In 1967, there are demonstrations against US imperialism around the world.
+Apr 15 – Under Martin Luther King’s leadership, more than 350,000 people demonstrate against the Vietnam war in the “March on New York”.
+Throughout 1967, demonstrations against US imperialism continue around the world.

 Apr 16 – Publication of Ernesto Che Guevara’s message to the Tricontinentale on the creation of “two, three, many Vietnams”.